THE MOST TRUSTED COPYCAT RECIPES

 California Pizza Kitchen (CPK) Butter Cake

-Imagine a giant soft sugar cookie with sweetened cream cheese on top and served warm as if it just came out of the oven, and you have California Pizza Kitchen's Butter Cake, a delectable dessert described on the menu with five simple words: “Trust us…just try it.”
+Imagine a giant soft sugar cookie with sweetened cream cheese on top and served warm as if it just came out of the oven, and you have California Pizza Kitchen's Butter Cake.
+It's a delectable dessert described on the menu with five simple words: “Trust us…just try it.”

-This dessert is an easy one to prep in the restaurant since the cakes are made ahead of time and chilled until ordered.
-Once an order comes in the cake is zapped for a minute in the microwave, then topped with a scoop of vanilla ice cream and surrounded by dollops of whipped cream.
-I've designed my CPK Butter Cake recipe below the same way, so you can make your cakes in advance and then chill them until dessert time.
-Or, you can serve the cakes right after they come out of the oven.
+This dessert is an easy one to prep in the restaurant since the cakes are made ahead of time and chilled until requested.
+When an order hits the kitchen, the cake is zapped for a minute in the microwave, then topped with a scoop of vanilla ice cream and surrounded by dollops of whipped cream.
+I've designed my CPK Butter Cake copycat recipe below the same way, so you can make your cakes in advance and then chill them until dessert time.
+Or, if you prefer, you can serve the cakes right after they come out of the oven.
 Either way works.

-The construction is an easy one—you’ll need four 4-inch cake pans, ramekins, or anything you can bake in that is 4 inches across.
-To make the batter I used a stand mixer with the paddle attachment and it worked great, but a hand-held granny mixer also works fine.
+The construction is simple—you’ll need four 4-inch cake pans, ramekins, or any baking dishes that are 4 inches across.
+To make the batter, I used a stand mixer with the paddle attachment, which worked great, but a handheld mixer also does the job.

 Read more